 At some point, you may need to hire all of these positions or simply a few, depending on the size and needs of your business.
 You might also hire multiple workers for a single role or a single worker for multiple roles, again depending on need.

 Much like global phone usage, the phone case industry is growing by leaps and bounds.
-Think about it: every time you upgrade to a new phone you need a new case!
-The market is expected to expand by two-thirds by 2028.
-People like creative and unique designs for their cases, so feel free to use your creative juices as you launch your new business!
+Think about it: every time you upgrade to a new phone you need a new case.
+The market is expected to grow further through 2028.

 Phone Case Business FAQs